drewsamsen/spark-next/docs/architecture/ARCHITECTURE-IMPROVEMENTS.md

 - `src/repositories/base.repository.ts`

 **Acceptance Criteria**:
-- [ ] Class has overview JSDoc explaining purpose and usage
+- [x] Class has overview JSDoc explaining purpose and usage
-- [ ] Each method has JSDoc with parameters and return types
+- [x] Each method has JSDoc with parameters and return types
-- [ ] Protected methods explain their intended use
+- [x] Protected methods explain their intended use
-- [ ] File includes a usage example at the top
+- [x] File includes a usage example at the top

+**Completed**: All BaseRepository methods now have comprehensive JSDoc documentation following the established conventions.
+The documentation includes:
+- Comprehensive class overview with decision guidance on when to extend BaseRepository
+- Two complete usage examples showing basic and advanced patterns
+- All public CRUD methods (getAll, getById, create, update, delete) fully documented with:
+  - Clear behavioral descriptions
+  - When to override guidance
+  - Multiple practical examples including override patterns
+  - Complete parameter and return type documentation
+  - All error conditions documented
+- All protected helper methods documented with:
+  - Usage context (when to use in custom methods)
+  - Security implications explained
+  - Examples showing proper usage patterns
+- Cross-references to related documentation
+- Security considerations highlighted (user scoping, ownership verification, information disclosure prevention)

 **Example**:
 ```typescript